OTRANTO SCHOOL: THE SCHOOL OF ITALIAN LANGUAGE AND CULTURE

 Otranto with its culture, its history and its natural beauties offers to its visitors a wonderful landscape and a seascape which can not leave them cold.

+THE COAST: its characteristic is its variety.
 In fact, in this part of the Adriatic coast you can find large white beaches or small inlets characterized by the presence of the Mediterranean maquis, or places where the coast is hight and rocky and where the falaise dives into the sea, as well as bays, islets, stacks and caves.

 Northward, there is “Frassanito” with a thick pinewood, and “Alimini”, where, among its downs there are the “Crigni” which are black veins in the sand, printed by charcoal.
 Alìmini or Alimìni, is a name which probably derives from Greek, it would be equivalent to the Latin “sal stat”, or could derive from “limne” that means “watertight” and this would refer to the presence of two lakes: “Fontanelle” (springs of fresh water) and “Alimini”.